 For Everyone

-What are the Class of 2025 Spring Commencement plans?
+What are the Class of 2025 Winter Commencement plans?

 What are the expectations for behavior during the ceremony?